GetStream/stream-chat-react-native/COOKBOOK.md

 The code above would render the <span style="color:red">`red View`</span> and not `null` as the props take precedence over the context value.

-You can modify `MessageInput` in a large variety of ways, the type definitions for the props give clear insight into all of the options.
+You can modify `MessageInput` in a large variety of ways.
+The type definitions for the props give clear insight into all of the options.
 You can replace the `Input` wholesale, as above, or create you own `MessageInput` component using the provided hooks to access context.

 <table>
   <tr>